Frequently Asked Questions

 Most extended health benefits plans cover Registered Clinical Counselling.
 Please see the rates and insurance page for more details.

-By default, clients are responsible for paying session fees up front and submitting their invoices to their insurance company to receive reimbursement.
-Direct billing may be an option for certain insurance plans.
-ICBC and Crime Victim Assistance Program (CVAP) clients are also eligible for direct billing.
+Generally, clients are responsible for paying session fees up front and submitting their invoices to their insurance company for reimbursement.
+WorkBC, ICBC and Crime Victim Assistance Program (CVAP) clients may be eligible for direct billing when discussed in advance.
 Please see the rates and insurance page for more details.

 I do offer a limited number of sliding scale spots.
 I generally provide a prearranged number of sessions on the sliding scale before reassessing.
 If the sliding scale spots are currently full, you may join the waitlist and I will contact you when I have availability again.
 Please fill out the web form on the contact page and request the sliding scale, and we can discuss your situation.

-My practice is focused on adults aged 19+, but I would be happy to provide a referral to a youth/family counsellor.
+My practice is focused on adults age 19+, but I would be happy to provide a referral to a youth/family counsellor.

 My practice is primarily focused on working with individuals, but I may open my practice to couples at some point in the future.
-Please send me an email if you would like to be notified about updates on couples sessions.
+Please contact me by email if you would like to be notified about updates on couples sessions.

 Yes, I offer integrated treatment plans including craniosacral therapy and counselling/somatic therapy.
 Please let me know in your consultation call whether you are interested in working in these different ways.
 In some cases, I may suggest that you see a different practitioner for one of these modalities if I believe that this would better serve your treatment.